GerritCodeReview/plugins_its-base/its-base/src/main/resources/Documentation/config.md

 Rule base for Actions
 ~~~~~~~~~~~~~~~~~~~~~

-In this part we describe, how to specify which events in Gerrit (E.g.:
+In this part we describe how to specify which events in Gerrit (E.g.:
 “Change Merged”, or “User ‘John Doe’ voted ‘+2’ for ‘Code-Review’ on a
-change”) trigger which action (e.g.: “Set issue's status to
+change”) trigger which actions (e.g.: “Set issue's status to
 ‘Resolved’”) on the ITS.

 Actions on the ITS and conditions for the action to take place are